inmation/WebStudio-docs/GettingStarted/README.md

 > available in addition to the 'out-of-the-box' templates settings.

 ## Displaying inmation data
 The reason for creating compilations in most cases is to display core data to platform users.
 In some situations modifications may need to be made by editing, adding or deleting information.
-We'll cover the second scenario later.
 For now, the focus is on how to retrieve and display information.

 ### Path based bindings
-The `path` of objects in the various models, typically IO and KPI, is how they are uniquely identified in the system and is therefore used to configure direct bindings in WebStudio.
+The `path` of objects, typically in the IO and KPI models, is how they are uniquely identified in the system and is therefore used to configure direct data bindings in WebStudio. **Note**: Model in this context refers to how things are configured on the server side rather than in the compilation!

-Where in the model the `path` is specified is somewhat Widget dependent.
+Where in the compilation model the `path` is specified is somewhat Widget dependent.
 Consider the following examples:

 - `Faceplate`: Here the path is a base property of the widget
     ```json